-You can use a mudra in a hand position, or you can practice mudras involving your whole body.
+You can use a mudra in a hand position or practice mudras involving your whole body.
 When you use a mudra involving your whole body, you can combine it with asana, pranayama, bandha, and visualization techniques.

 Mudras are not specific to yoga.
 Mudras have been in use for centuries.
 They have been used by different religions, cultures, and traditions.

 You can find mudras in Indian dance, spiritual practices, and iconography.
 Mudras are found in different cultures of Hinduism and Buddhism in India, Tibet, China, and Japan.
-Some texts, as Hatha Yoga Pradipika, considers mudra to be a branch of yoga.
+Some texts, as Hatha Yoga Pradipika, consider mudras to be a branch of yoga.

-You have probably wonder why people move their fingers while doing meditation.
-They are likely to use mudras during their meditation.
+You have probably wonder why some people move their fingers while meditating.
+It’s quite likely that they are using mudras during their meditation.

 When we meditate or chant mantras, our bodies produce energy and vibrations.
 Some of this energy is lost and goes out of the body.
 Mudras help to keep this energy in the body.

-The theory behind mudras is that the fingers are the endings of the Nadis (channels of energy throughout the body).
+The theory behind mudras is that the fingers are the Nadis’ endings (channels of energy throughout the body).
 So, by keeping the fingers in specific positions in a mudra, an electromagnetic current is created.
 This electromagnetic field brings balance to the whole body.

 Each finger connects to one of the five elements: Air, Water, Fire, Earth, and Ether.
 So, when we made mudras, each finger connects with one or more of those elements.

-If there is an imbalance of these elements, the immune system gets disrupted, and you can present some diseases.
-By touching the fingers, balance is brought back in the body.
+If there is an imbalance in one or more of these elements, the immune system gets disrupted, and you can present some diseases.
+By touching the fingers, balance is brought back into the body.

 A mudra works by creating a specific electrical circuit.
 A mudra will have a corresponding effect in the body, mind, and prana.
 The aim of a mudra is to help you snap out of instinctive habitual patterns.

-The theory behind how mudras work explains that around each fingertip there’s a concentration of free electrons.
-When the fingertips touch other fingertips or other parts of the palms the energy of prana is redirected back into the body up to the brain.
+The theory behind how mudras work explains that there’s a concentration of free electrons around each fingertip.
+When there’s a connection fingertip-fingertip or fingertip-palm, the prana’s energy is redirected back into the body and up to the brain.